deckhouse/virtualization/docs/USER_GUIDE.md

 ### Attaching a USB device to a VM

 A device is attached to and detached from a machine without stopping it.
+A USB device is automatically passed through over the network (USBIP) to the node where the machine runs, so you don't have to place the machine on the node with the device manually.

+{{< alert level="warning" >}}
+During a VM migration, the USB device briefly disconnects and reconnects on the new node at the moment the machine switches over.
+If the migration fails, the device stays on the old node.
+{{< /alert >}}

 {{< tabs name="usb-attach" >}}

 {{% tab name="Using the CLI" %}}

-Once a [USBDevice](cr.html#usbdevice) resource appears in the namespace, you can attach it to a virtual machine.
-To do this, add the device to the [`.spec.usbDevices`](cr.html#virtualmachine-v1alpha2-spec-usbdevices) parameter of the [VirtualMachine](cr.html#virtualmachine) resource:
+Add the device to the [`.spec.usbDevices`](cr.html#virtualmachine-v1alpha2-spec-usbdevices) parameter of the [VirtualMachine](cr.html#virtualmachine) resource:

 ```bash
 d8 k apply -f - <<EOF